It is health that is real wealth and not pieces of gold and silver. — Mahatma Gandhi

-Teleclinic stepped in the fight with coronavirus and created a special questionnaire aimed at assessing the likelihood of clients’ chances to get infected with a new virus.
+Teleclinic stepped in the fight with coronavirus and created a special questionnaire to assess the likelihood of clients’ chances to get infected with a new virus.

-If you are still not sure that building an online treatment directory right now is a good business, let us show you some stats.
+If you are still unsure that building an online treatment directory right now is a good business, let us show you some stats.

-Doctor on Demand told that in the aftermath of the lockdown they saw a 50% increase in demand.
+Doctor on Demand said that they saw a 50% increase in demand in the aftermath of the lockdown.

 Teleclinic has also seen a 60% growth rate in its user base since the beginning of the coronavirus expansion.

-Penn Medicine, the online health system, has reported about a number of daily visits has grown 300%.
+Penn Medicine, the online health system, has reported about the number of daily visits has grown 300%.